HLR/DomiKnowS/developer/KNOWLEDGE.md

     - `exactAL()`, e.g.: exactL(firestationCity, 2) - there are exactly 2 firestationCity in the domain of discourse,
     - `atLeastAL()`, e.g.: atLeastL(firestationCity, 4) - there are at least 4 firestationCity in the domain of discourse,
     - `atMostL()`,  e.g.: atMostL(andL(city('x'), firestationCity(path=('x', eqL(cityLink, 'neighbor', {True}), city2))), 4) - each city has no more then 4 *neighbors* which are firestationCity.

-Auxiliary methods:

-	- `eqL()`, -  used to filter instances with value for specified attribute in the provided set or equal to the provided value, e.g.: eqL(cityLink, 'neighbor', {True}) - instances of cityLink with attribute neighbor in the set containing only single value True,

-	- `fixedL()`, used to fixed selected candidates to selected classification, e.g.: fixedL(empty_entry_label("x", eqL(empty_entry, "fixed", {True})), active = FIXED) -
-	 			candidates for empty_entry_label which have attribute fixed* should have their classification fixed to empty_entry

 #### Candidate Selection